scottburton11/burger-time/README.md

 * The [game timer is actively running](https://gitlab.com/tposney/about-time/-/blob/master/GettingStarted.md#time-passing), using `game.Gametime.startRunning()`.
 This is how Burger Time is designed to be used.
 * You manually advance the clock, using About Time's clock widget, `game.advanceTime()`, or some other method.

+You also won't see amy notifications if you are a GM and no players are logged in.
+Only player-controlled Actors are tracked and evaluated.

 Burger Time may behave weirdly if the clock has never run.
 When in doubt, set the game clock, then use the `resetHunger` method (below) to reinitialize an actor.
 ## GM Macros
 The following useful macros are available for GMs: